Dimensional Insight AI

 Healthcare

 Hospital operations, clinical and quality analytics, supply and pharmacy planning, workforce and capacity questions.
-Diver has been the system of record for healthcare analytics at major health systems for years, and Nora and predictive analytics extend that footing into the daily work of the people who run those operations.
-Deployment options include BAA-backed cloud and self-hosted models for organizations that need to keep data inside their own boundaries.
+AI shows up as a forecast for the coming week’s acute patient days, an outlier rating that catches a shift in case mix, a quality measure explained to a unit director without a help-desk ticket.
+The Diver Platform has been the system of record for healthcare analytics at major health systems for years; AI extends that footing into the daily work of the people who run those operations.

 Beverage alcohol